 Interim and capabilities

 Interim leaders bring valuable insights and experience to organizations undergoing challenges.
 They can step into key managerial roles during times of transition and strengthen internal capabilities through their expertise.
 Moreover, they can fill key managerial roles for a defined period.
-Characteristic for interim leaders are:

 People and Change